Search RFCafe.com

 Wax nostalgic about and learn from the history of early electronics.
 See articles from Electronics, published 1930 - 1988.
 All copyrights hereby acknowledged.

 I'm having a hard time writing this with my eyes rolled back in my head.
-The last time I experienced this level of overwhelmedness was probably the third or fourth week of my feedback and control class at UVM.
+The last time I experienced this level of overwhelmedness was probably the third or fourth week of my feedback and control class at the University of Vermont (UVM).
 Even though electricity and magnetism shares many complimentary and parallel concepts, for some reason thinking in terms of magnetics when describing amplifiers, mixers, modulators, etc., has always caused brain freeze.
 Maybe it has to do with an ingrained bias due to my earliest dealings with circuits being from a technician background before earning an engineering degree.
 The equations of electric fields and magnetic fields are very similar so that helps lower the barrier a bit.
 An engineer I worked with once had the uncanny ability to comprehend time domain waveforms in the frequency domain, and vice versa, when viewing an o-scope or spectrum analyzer display.
 Sure, simple things like sine waves or square waves can be recognized by most people who have been in the field for a couple years, but this guy's ability went way beyond that.

 Magnetoresistance: Better than Hall-Effect Multipliers